MutationDigitale/craft3-translate/README.md

 - Utilities:

     - Parse all site templates to add missing translations
-    - Migrate all your PHP translations files to your database
+    - Migrate your existing PHP site translations to your database
     - Export all your database translations to PHP files
     - Delete all translations